 Prosecutor: Connecticut lawyer's death not a homicide

-The death of a Maryland-raised attorney found shot in the head in a wrecked car in 2014 in Connecticut was not a homicide as his family believes, a state prosecutor said Tuesday in announcing the conclusion of a criminal investigation.
-Gugsa Abraham "Abe" Dabela, 35, of Connecticut, crashed his Mercedes SUV near his home ...
-Complete access to news articles on this website is available to Daily Record subscribers who are logged in.
+A Connecticut prosecutor has ruled that the death of an attorney found shot in the head in a wrecked car in 2014 was not a homicide, as his family believes.
+Danbury State's Attorney Stephen Sedensky III announced the conclusion of the investigation into Gugsa Abraham "Abe" Dabela's death Tuesday.

 Add your comments below